 Program of All-Inclusive Care for the Elderly, or PACE, is a managed care model that provides participants with all of their needed health care, medical care and ancillary services in acute, sub-acute, institutional and community settings.
 Services include primary and specialty care, adult day health services, personal care services, inpatient hospital, prescription drug, occupational and physical therapies and nursing home care.

-Ohio has two PACE sites: one in Cincinnati managed by Tri-Health Senior Link and one in Cleveland, managed by McGregor PACE Center for Senior Independence.
-These sites receive full capitation from both Medicare and Medicaid.
-Each site has a inter-disciplinary team that directs and provides the care of the participant.
-Sites pool their resources to pay for whatever services an individual needs, including services not otherwise covered by Medicare or Medicaid.
+Ohio's PACE site is in Cleveland, managed by McGregor PACE Center for Senior Independence, who receives full capitation from both Medicare and Medicaid.
+They have an inter-disciplinary team that directs and provides the care of their participants.
+The site pools its resources to pay for whatever services an individual needs, including services not otherwise covered by Medicare or Medicaid.
 This flexibility enables them to be proactive in their care of participants.

 Program Profile: PACE

-To learn more about PACE and inquire about availability and eligibility, contact the appropriate PACE provider:
+To learn more about PACE and inquire about availability and eligibility, contact:

 Serving Cuyahoga County